One of Google PageSpeed Insights’ most common suggestions is to “Serve images in next-gen formats”.

 Let’s say we have a JPEG image on our site.
 Once converted to WebP, we can serve the new version, with the old JPEG as a backup through the picture tag.
 Here’s how:

-Each tag and their order is necessary to get the desired effect.
+Each tag and its order is necessary to get the desired effect.

 The picture tag acts as a wrapper for an img tag and an optional source tag;